Informatievlaanderen/VSDS-Onboarding-Example/minimal-client/README.md

 basic-client_ldio-workbench  | 2024-01-23T20:07:17.685Z  INFO 1 --- [pool-6-thread-1] l.c.s.StartingTreeNodeFinder             : Parsing response for: http://localhost:9003/ldes/occupancy/by-page
 ```

 Almost immediately you should see the members start appearing in the online sink.
 After a little bit, the sink stops receiving members.
 You have now succesfully _replicated_ the data collection.
 However, our [parking lot workbench](../advanced-conversion/workbench/application.yml) polls the source system frequently and generates 5 new version objects (almost) on each run.
 So, every 2 minutes you can see these new versions appear in the sink.
-This are now _synchronizing_ the data collection forever.
-That is, until the LDES Server system is stopped.
+You are now _synchronizing_ the data collection forever, that is, until the LDES Server system is stopped.

 ## And Now, The End Is Near
 Because we did not run the docker container as a deamon, in order to stop the container you need to press `CTRL-C`.